sabrinahirani/proof-of-assets-protocol/README.md

 *Building bridges between traditional finance and DeFi*

-**Finalist and winner of the Web 3.0 category of The DaVinci Competition 2023*
+**Finalist and winner of the web 3.0 category of The DaVinci Competition 2023*

 ## Overview